mnestorov/smarty-woocommerce-product-carousel/README.md

 ## Features

-- Customizable product selection: Choose exactly which products you want to display in the carousel.
+- **Customizable product selection:** Choose exactly which products you want to display in the carousel.
-- Responsive design: Ensures a great experience across all devices.
+- **Responsive design:** Ensures a great experience across all devices.
-- Customizable texts: Easily change the texts for "Save", "Add To Cart", and "Exclusive" directly from the plugin's settings.
+- **Customizable texts:** Easily change the texts for "Save", "Add To Cart", and "Exclusive" directly from the plugin's settings.
-- Variable product support: Displays discounts and allows users to add variable products to their cart from the carousel.
+- **Variable product support:** Displays discounts and allows users to add variable products to their cart from the carousel.
-- Styling options: Modify the appearance of the carousel with custom CSS.
+- **Styling options:** Modify the appearance of the carousel with custom CSS.
+- Supports WooCommerce up-sell and cross-sell features.
+- Admin settings to customize the number of slides to show, slides to scroll, autoplay, and speed.
+- Display the carousel on checkout and thank you pages with specific order details.
+- AJAX-based product search for quick selection in the admin panel.
+- Integration with Select2 for enhanced product selection in settings.
+- Custom CSS to further customize the carousel appearance.
+- Time-based restrictions for adding products post-purchase.

 ## Installation